-In circumstances where our activities occur in places that have cultural significance, are home to threatened or protected species, or have outstanding biological, geographical or social value, we take action to mitigate the potential impact of our work.
+In circumstances where our activities occur in places that have cultural significance, are home to threatened or protected species, or have outstanding biological, geographical or social value, we take action to avoid and mitigate the potential impacts of our work.

-We work with conservation organizations, such as The Nature Conservancy and Fauna and Flora International, to understand biodiversity trends, issues and threats.
+We work with conservation organizations, such as Conservation International, Fauna and Flora International, the Nature Conservancy, universities and other partners to understand biodiversity trends, issues and threats.